 - Year 5 – Weekly whole class brass ensemble lessons delivered by Mr James, peripatetic music teacher from Durham Music Service.

-Other experiences of music throughout the year usually include: whole school performances at Christmas and end of year; Singing Picnic Project (developing links with classes at the infant school); school choir; Big Sing visit; musician visitors and workshops, such as the bands from the annual Durham Brass Festival.
+Other experiences of music throughout the year usually include: whole school performances at Christmas and end of year; annual singing picnic with infant school; school choir; musician visitors and workshops, such as the bands from the annual Durham Brass Festival.

-Partnership work has taken place in previous years e.g. the Royal Festival Hall “Pulling Out The Stops – Renovating the Organ Project”.
-This included visits to the Royal Festival Hall with a partner school in London and visits to Harrison & Harrison organ factory in Durham.
+We value opportunities to give pupils additional experiences.
+In previous years the Royal Festival Hall “Pulling Out The Stops – Renovating the Organ Project”, included visits to the Royal Festival Hall with a partner school in London and visits to Harrison & Harrison organ factory in Durham.
+Year 4 ukalele players have taken part in a whole county ukalele performance at the Sage.
+In 2019-20, we were chosen to represent Durham Brass Festival in a year of brass, working with professional brass band, “Backchat”.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.